jarwol/aTable/README.md

 #aTable

 Fast, interactive Javascript table component built on Backbone.js.
-Simply pass in a list of columns and a function that returns the table's dataset (2D array of cell values), and you'll have a beautifully-rendered HTML table with an extensive feature set.

 **Check out the project page at http://jwoah12.github.com/aTable/ for full API documentation and examples to help you get started**